xen-project/xen/docs/misc/xen-command-line.markdown

 * `pci` indicates that Xen should scan the PCI bus for the UART, avoiding Intel AMT devices.
-* `amt` indicated that Xen should scan the PCI bus for the UART, including Intel AMT devices if presetn.
+* `amt` indicated that Xen should scan the PCI bus for the UART, including Intel AMT devices if present.

 A typical setup for most situations might be `com1=115200,8n1`